DrDingleDucky/Window-Looper/README.md

 # Window Looper

-Loop through multiple windows and send a random phrase.
+Loop through multiple of the same window and send random inputs.

-## Python Version

-This project was developed using Python 3.12.0.

 ## Install Dependencies